onfido/onfido-android-sdk/README.md

 - **Document type**

-The list of document types visible for the user to select can be shown or hidden using this option.
+The list of document types visible for the user to select can be filtered using this option.
 If only one document type is specified, users will not see the document selection screen or country selection screen and will be taken directly to the capture screen.

 Each document type has its own configuration class.

-**Note**: The specific document types included in the list cannot be customised

 - **Document country**